nginxinc/nginx-azure-workshops/labs/lab5/readme.md

     aks-nodepool1-76919110-vmss000003  #aks1 node3
     ```

-1. Using the Nginx4Azure configuration tool, create a new file called `/etc/nginx/conf.d/aks1-upstreams.conf`.
+1. Using the NGINXaaS configuration tool, create a new file called `/etc/nginx/conf.d/aks1-upstreams.conf`.
 Copy and Paste the contents of the provided file.
 You will have to EDIT this example config file, and change the `server` entries to match your AKS Cluster1 Nodepool node names.
 You can find your AKS1 nodepool nodenames from `kubectl get nodes` or the Azure Portal.
 Make sure you use `:32080` for the port number, this is the static `nginx-ingress NodePort Service` for HTTP traffic that was defined earlier.

     ```nginx
     # Nginx 4 Azure to NIC, AKS Nodes for Upstreams